Your Syllabus at UT Austin

 - …is strictly prohibited.
 This includes using AI to generate ideas, outline an approach, answer questions, solve problems, or create original language.
 All work in this course must be your own or created in group work, where allowed.

 - …shall be permitted on a limited basis.
-You will be informed as to the assignments for which AI may be utilized.
-You are also welcome to seek my prior-approval to use AI writing tools on any assignment.
-In either instance, AI writing tools should be used with caution and proper citation, as the use of AI should be properly attributed.
-Using AI writing tools without my permission or authorization, or failing to properly cite AI even where permitted, shall constitute a violation of UT Austin’s Institutional Rules on academic integrity.
+You will be informed as to the assignments for which AI may be utilized and how it may be utilized.
+You are also welcome to seek my prior-approval to use generative AI on any assignment.
+In either instance, generative AI should be used with caution and proper citation, as the use of generative AI must be properly attributed.
+Using generative AI without authorization or failing to cite generative AI use according to the citation policy in this course, even where permitted, may constitute a violation of UT Austin’s Institutional Rules on academic integrity and may be referred to student conduct for resolution.

-- …is permitted for students who wish to use them, provided the content generated by AI is properly cited.
+- …is permitted for students who wish to use them, provided the content generated by AI is properly cited according to the citation policies in this syllabus.

-If you are considering the use of AI writing tools but are unsure if you are allowed or the extent to which they may be utilized appropriately, please ask.”
+If you are considering the use of generative AI but are unsure if you are allowed or the extent to which they may be utilized responsibly, please ask.”

 - Include a brief descriptive overview of all major course requirements and assignments, along with the dates of exams and assignments that count for 20 percent or more of the class grade.